 It wasn't easy, but I slowly accepted my body image.
 And so, I finally gave my smaller clothes to my younger sister.
 I do still treasure and wear those black yoga pants and big sweat shirt now that our oldest is three.

-Please share this post.
-And, if you really like it, like my Facebook page to tell your story and join our fun.
-Type your email address in the box and click the "create subscription" button for two of these a week.
+Please like my Facebook page.
+Type your email address in the box and click the create subscription.
 My list is completely spam free, and you can opt out at any time.